projectcalico/calicoctl/docs/LearnCalico.md

 so they do not yet have connectivity or Calico-assigned IP addresses.

-The workloads do not have connectivity between one another, but they can access the internet via the docker bridge interface.
+The workloads do not have connectivity between one another, but they can access the internet via the Docker bridge interface.
 None of the Calico processes have performed any new actions at this point.

 ![docker run](diagrams/docker_run.png)